grncdr/streams/Examples.md

 ### Error handling

-Channels do not provide any specical treatment of errors & the reason is that channel is just a data transport that is guaranteed to deliver data from it's one end to the other, if there is an error it's not a transportation error but an error in some other part of your application.
-How you handle those errors is orthogonal to a transportation of the data.
-As a matter of fact differnt use cases will require different ways of signaling and handling errors.
-One may argue that JS was designed with a built-in error handling mechanism and that's what channels should obey to, althoguh it is important to remember that JS did not had any notion of IO which has changed with addition of [XMLHttpRequest][], it also did not have way to execute things in parallel, which changed with addition of [Web Workers][].
-Now if you look at these additions non of them throw exceptions on errors, instead they have a special "error" event type to signal errors.
-Also keep in mind that while an "error" on [XMLHttpRequest][] happens only once and means that request has failed, "error" on [Workers][] may happen many times (could be triggerred by invalid message parsing for example).
+Channels do not provide any specical treatment of errors & the reason is that channel is just a data transport that is guaranteed to deliver data from it's one end to the other.
+If there is an error it's not a transportation error but an error in some other part of your application, it is reasonable to expect that those errors will be handled where they occur as it's is not related to a data transportation.
+That not to say you should not signal errors between components, as a matter of fact that is very common, although differnt use cases will require different ways of signaling and handling errors.
+One may argue that JS was designed with a built-in error handling mechanism (which is partually true as exception handling was added later) and that's what channels should obey to.
+But then it is important to remember that JS does not has any built-in notion of IO, it has being exposed with addition of [XMLHttpRequest][] to a DOM, same story with parallel execution provided via [Web Workers][workers].
+If you look at those APIs they dont throw exceptions on errors so you could catch them, because error happens conncurrently outside of your program.
+Instead you have a special "error" event to signal such errors.
+Also note that while an "error" on [XMLHttpRequest][] happens only once and means that request has failed, "error" on [Workers][] can occur many times (could be triggerred by invalid message parsing for example).
 Same is true in case of channels, in some cases error on the producer may completely abort the task and close a data channel, while in other cases many errors can occur without any issues.
-In terms of analogy it helps to think of channels more of a transports for a specific event types rather than [XMLHttpRequest][] or [Worker][] APIs themselfs.
-In that respect it would make sense to model both `XMLHttpRequest` and `Worker` as a subclasses of some general socket API with three ports:
+In terms of analogy it helps to think of channels more of a transports for a specific types of data rather than [XMLHttpRequest][] or [Worker][] themselfs.
+In that respect it does make sense to model `XMLHttpRequest` and `Worker` as a sockets with output port for sending data, input port for receiving data error port for signaled errors:

 ```js
 function Socket() {